Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Introduction

-{The Deligne-Milnor conjecture \cite[Expos\'e XVI, Conjecture 1.9]{SGA7II} is concerned with an algebraic version of Milnor's computation of the Milnor number, without restriction to characteristic zero.} Let $X \to B$ be a separated, finite type, flat morphism of relative dimension $n$, where $B$ is a henselian trait.
+defined in {\cite[Expos\'e I, 2]{SGA7}}. {The Deligne-Milnor conjecture \cite[Expos\'e XVI, Conjecture 1.9]{SGA7II} is concerned with an algebraic version of Milnor's formula, without restriction to characteristic zero.} Let $f: X \to S$ be a separated, finite type, flat morphism of relative dimension $n$, where $S$ is a henselian trait.
 Suppose that $X$ is {regular, that the general fibre $X_\eta$ is smooth over $\eta$,} and that $X_\sigma$ has a unique singular closed point $p$.
-Let $l$ be a prime number which is invertible on $\OO_B$.
+Let $l$ be a prime number which is invertible on $\OO_S$.
 Then

 with the \textit{Swan conductor} $Sw(\Phi)$ being an additional term, adjusting for the case of positive characteristic.
-The formula is proven in the case of equal characteristics (\cite[Expos\'e XVI, Th\'eor\`eme 2.4]{SGA7II}), and in the cases of relative dimension 1 and of a simple normal crossing divisor $(X_\sigma)_{red} $ (\cite{Blo}, \cite[Theorem 6.2.3]{KS}, and \cite[Th\'eor\`eme 0.8]{Or} for the statement with Milnor number as appearing here).
-The global difference of Euler characteristics comes form considering $\Dim \Phi^n(\mathbb{F}_\ell)_p$ at the singularity $p$, where $\Phi$ is the vanishing cycles functor, closely related to the nearby cycles functor $\Psi$. {The local formula yields as in the complex analytic case a conductor formula for a flat proper map $f:X\to B$ as above, but allowing the special fibre to have \emph{multiple} isolated singularities.}
+The formula is proven in the case of equal characteristics (\cite[Expos\'e XVI, Th\'eor\`eme 2.4]{SGA7II}), and in the cases of relative dimension 1 and of $(X_\sigma)_{red}$ a simple normal crossing divisor (\cite{Blo}, \cite[Theorem 6.2.3]{KS}, and \cite[Th\'eor\`eme 0.8]{Or} for the statement with Milnor number as appearing here), most recently in full generality in \cite{BP}.
+The global difference of Euler characteristics is related to considering $\Dim \Phi^n(\mathbb{F}_\ell)_p$ at the singularity $p$, where $\Phi$ is the vanishing cycles functor.
+The local formula yields, as in the complex analytic case, a conductor formula for a flat proper map $f:X\to S$ as above, and allowing the special fibre to have \emph{multiple} isolated singularities.
+One may seek \emph{a quadratic refinement} for formulas \ref{MilnorFormula} and \ref{DeligneFormula}, that is, an identity of quadratic forms over a common base field, instead of an identity of integers.
+These quadratic refined invariants, which contain at once info about the schemes varying the base field, arise when considering motivic analogues for the relevant concepts in algebraic geometry.